chriskyfung/chriskyfung.github.io/_posts/qwiklabs/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 This time is about the easiest lab in the challenge quest -- **GSP101** _"[Google Cloud Essential Skills: Challenge Lab](https://google.qwiklabs.com/focuses/1734?parent=catalog)"_.
 It just asks you to set up a VM instance with running Apache webserver. **Pretty BASIC!** If you know how to do that, I recommend you to try your best.
 Do not read the rest of the article unless you really need some more Hints.

-**Note**: Please DO NOT confuse the current lab with _GSP313 Google Cloud Essentials: Challenge Lab_.
-If you're looking for that logbook, please [click on the link here](/blog/qwiklabs/Google-Cloud-Essential-Challenge-Lab).
+**Note**: Please DO NOT confuse the current lab with _GSP313 Getting Started: Create and Manage Cloud Resources: Challenge Lab_.
+If you're looking for that logbook, please [click on the link here](/blog/qwiklabs/Getting-Started-Create-and-Manage_Cloud_Resources-Challenge-Lab).

 ## Brief Introduction of Challenge Scenario